The Ardennes (film): Plot

 At that moment, several police cruisers arrive.
 The officers get out of their vehicles and shout at Dave to drop his weapon.
 He does not respond, continuing to hold the gun against Kenny's head, and the police eventually shoot him.
 Kenny is arrested by the police as Dave's body lies next to Sylvie's, illuminated by the light from the police cars.

+Reception

+The review aggregator website Rotten Tomatoes reported a 58% approval rating based on 31 reviews.